 “As you exit the plane, make sure to gather all of your belongings.
 Anything left behind will be distributed evenly among the flight attendants.
 Please do not leave children or spouses.”

 “Please be sure to take all of your belongings.
 If you’re going to leave anything, please make sure it’s something we’d like to have.”

 “Thank you for flying Kulula.
 We hope you enjoyed giving us the business as much as we enjoyed taking you for a ride.”

 1. Designing brands with personality, i.e. characteristics, beliefs and behaviours enhances stand-out.

-3. When problems occur or disasters strike, as are prone happen in the service industry, a self-deprecating or humourous personality can defuse issues and provide a stress release or antidote.
+3. When problems occur or disasters strike, as happens in the service industry, a self-deprecating or humourous personality defuses issues and also provides a stress release or antidote.